 The body Sensor, the connector and the cable should be checked, ensuring their good condition.
 Also check if the knock sensor body shows any crack, dents or impact that may have deteriorated it.

-- Cracking and breaking.
-Tensions caused by mechanical stress
+- Cracks and breaks.
+Stresses caused by mechanical stress

 - Metal body corrosion.
 Wrong anchor to the block engine